sannimichaelse/blog/ckg77t1v502ck8bs13juvd7f6.md

 Apache Kafka is a distributed data store that is used for ingesting and processing streaming data in real-time.
 It was built to handle the constant influx of data and process the data sequentially.

 # Why Kafka
-I was recently working on a project where we need to stream real-time transactions from a platform.
-It happens the client already had a Kafka broker setup and they act as the producer - pushing events to one or more consumers.
+I was recently working on a project where we needed to stream real-time transactions from a platform.
+It happened the client already had a Kafka broker setup and they act as the producer - pushing events to one or more consumers.
 Our task was to act as a consumer and pull transactions in real-time whenever there is a message in the queue.
-It sounds very interesting and I tried to read it up and share the things learned while implementing it.
+It sounded very interesting and I tried to read it up and share the things learned while implementing it.

 There are a couple of terms to be familiar with to be able to understand how Kafka works.